Prasanna0908/Cristiano-Ronaldo-Tribute-Website/README.md

 2. Animations : Using  animated.css and waypoint plugin of jquery (Some animations are customized)</br>
 3. Navigation : Using javascript </br>

-## All popular browsers like Google Chrome , Mozilla Firefox and Internet Explorer rendors the website appropriately .
+## All popular browsers like Google Chrome , Mozilla Firefox, nternet Explorer and Microsoft Edge rendors the website appropriately .